 If you are uploading a large number of assets then the system may take some time to process the metadata and display the assets within the system.
 In this case you will see a message box displaying progress.
 Once this process has started (i.e. you can see the message box stating assets are being uploaded) then you can navigate off the page or close the browser and the process will continue.

-If you are uploading multiple files then the process is the same as above, except it is worth taking the following points into consideration:
+If you are uploading multiple files or a .zip file containing multiple files then the process is the same as above, except it is worth taking the following points into consideration:

 - Any metadata you enter will be applied to all of the uploaded assets.
 This means that some mandatory attributes (e.g. Title) may not be mandatory for bulk uploads.